shannellassem/statspreview/README.md

 ### What I learned

-I've learned the iportance of consice language.
+I've learned the importance of consice language.
 This was one of the most simple projects I have worked on.
 Instead of overcoplicating it, I should have also used simple words.
 I didn't need as many div classes as I thought.
 When it comes to the stats list, I could have used strong.
-A

 Using css grid would have made things easier by keeping it organized.
 I need to get better at using grid and flexbox properly.